What to do:

 - Notify Environmental Health and Safety at 607-753-2508 during business hours or University Police at 607-753-2111 after hours for assessment.

-For more information contact the Environmental Health and Safety Office or visit their Web page.
+For more information contact the Environmental Health and Safety Office.